solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/jwt/access_control.md

 ### Create the Json Web Token (JWT)

-We need have everything we need to sign and verify a custom JWT with our custom claims.
+We have everything we need to sign and verify a custom JWT with our custom claims.
 We will use the [jwt.io](https://jwt.io) debugger to do so easily.

 - Go to https://jwt.io.